 Foods to avoid or reduce

-Foods to avoid or reduce during radiation therapy include sodium (salt), added sugars, solid fats, and alcohol.
+Foods to avoid or reduce during radiation therapy include sodium (salt), added sugars, solid (saturated) fats, and an excess of alcohol.
 Some salt is needed in all diets.
-Your doctor or dietician can recommend how much salt you should consume based on your medical history.
+Your doctor or dietitian can recommend how much salt you should consume based on your medical history.

 In addition to foods to avoid that are listed above, spicy foods can cause gastrointestinal problems during radiation therapy.
 While nausea and diarrhea are symptoms of radiation therapy, spicy foods can lead to cramping and an upset stomach.